 At the end of the first half of the meeting, the agenda lists the candidates for the next year's board, as well as any new candidates for membership in the Foundation.
 Once the candidates are announced, the meeting is moved into a ~46 hour recess.

 During the recess, our Apache STeVe voting software sends out secure and private email ballots to all eligible members.
 Voting is open for over 40 hours via email, allowing Members anywhere in the world a convenient time to cast their ballots.
 All election counting and tracking is performed by Apache STeVe and several Member volunteer election monitors.
 Votes are cast using a simple web interface after logging in with your Apache ID.

 Voting closes a couple of hours before the meeting resumes (typically on Thursday) to give election monitors to cross-check that each of their tallies agrees.
 When the meeting resumes on IRC, the Chair announces the results of member candidate and board elections are announced in the meeting.
 The second half of the meeting is typically much shorter, and Members do not need to attend the second half if they have already attended the first half.

-Immediately after the meeting, the new board is installed and announced for their year term, and private invitations are sent out to the lucky new member candidates.
+Immediately after the meeting, the new board is installed and announced for their year term, and private invitations are sent out to the lucky new member candidates by existing Members who nominated them.
 Note that we do not publicize the names of newly elected members, because (rarely) some do not complete the new member application.

-For a new member to be elected, he/she must receive more Yes votes than No votes from the Members who cast a vote in their nomination.
+For a new member to be elected, he/she must receive more Yes votes than No votes from the Members who cast a vote in their nomination, per our bylaws 4.1.
 All vote tracking and tallies are handled by the Apache STeVe code, as monitored by our volunteer vote monitors.
 The process of running and auditing votes are all done by ASF Members privately.